Frequently Asked Questions (FAQ)

 Can summer months be included as part of the “180 days per year” requirement?

-UPK programs starting at the beginning of the school year and reporting their student count on the October BEDS date must operate for a minimum of 180 days during the school year.
-By law, “school year” is defined as July 1st through June 30th.
+No. By law, “school year” is defined as July 1st through June 30th.
 As part of 8 NYCRR 151-1.4(b), a district may operate a summer program during the months of July and August only upon demonstrating to the Commissioner’s satisfaction that the school district is unable to operate a program during the regular school session because of a lack of available space in both district buildings and eligible agencies.
+In these instances, the district will only be reimbursed for the number of days of prekindergarten instruction provided during its summer program.

 Does operating only during the summer months have an impact on our funding?